 CCSP Cloud Security Operations Practice Question

-A security team is investigating a potential credential compromise in AWS.
-They have CloudTrail logs showing an IAM user's access key was used to launch instances in a region where the user has never operated.
+A security team is investigating a potential credential compromise in a cloud environment.
+They have cloud audit logs showing a user's access key was used to provision compute instances in a geographic region where the user has never operated.
 What is the BEST course of action to confirm and contain the incident?

 Answer choices